nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-configure-webpack-2-and-babel-for-use-with-preact.md

 ```
 Now, we just need to fill in the gaps.
 For the input, we don't need to tell webpack about all of the files that we're going to use, we just need to give it the entry point to our application.

 Webpack will then trace the dependencies and then bring in everything it needs to.
-That's why webpack calls this the entry, and we'll just use a single string source.
+That's why webpack calls this the `entry`, and we'll just use a single string `./src`.

 ```javascript
 module.exports = {